 Stony Brook seeking a national postseason victory for a second straight season.

 Stony Brook vs. Rutgers - AP Photos - 12/17/11

-Now in his ninth season at the helm of the Stony Brook men's basketball program, Steve Pikiell has proven that he is capable of building a successful program from the ground up.
-Taking over a team with no Division I success, Pikiell has made Stony Brook a force in America East, compiling the third-best record in the conference since 2008, winning three America East regular season championships and advancing to the America East Championship final twice.
+Having wrapped up his ninth season at the helm of the Stony Brook men's basketball program, Steve Pikiell has proven that he is capable of building a successful program from the ground up.
+Taking over a team with no Division I success, Pikiell has made Stony Brook a force in America East, winning three America East regular season championships and advancing to the America East Championship final three times.

 In 2012-13, Pikiell didn't rebuild; he reloaded.
 After losing four talented seniors that all went on to sign professional basketball contracts overseas, Pikiell was unfazed and developed his nine returning letterwinners and four incoming freshmen into the best team Stony Brook has ever had.
 The Seawolves went 25-8, compiling the program's most wins in its Div.
 I history, and finished 14-2 in America East for the second consecutive season to secure the program's third regular season championship in the last four years.
 The team also earned its first-ever national postseason victory when it defeated Massachusetts in the first round of the NIT.
 After the incredible season, Pikiell was rewarded with a contract extension that keeps him on the Seawolves bench through the 2017-18 season.